Subscribe Now: 1 Full Year for Only $14.95!

 - Smith Family, KY

 The information below is provided for historical reference.

 This elaborate playground appeals particularly to kids age 10 and younger.
 The story is that you have been "miniaturized" and have to make your way through a yard full of 20-foot-tall blades of grass, giant ants, lawn sprinklers, and other oversize features.
 There are also tunnels, slides, and rope ladders to play on.
 All areas are padded, and Cast Members are on hand to maintain some semblance of control.

 - Open for Morning Extra Magic Hour.

 While this attraction undoubtedly looked good on paper, it has problems that are hard to "miniaturize" in practice.
 First, it's nowhere near large enough to accommodate all the children who would like to play.
 Only 240 people are allowed "on the set" at a time, and many of these are supervising parents or curious adults who hopped in line without knowing what they were waiting for.
 Frequently by 10:30 or 11 a.m., the playground is full, with dozens waiting outside (some impatiently).

 Also, kids get to play as long as parents allow.
 This creates uneven traffic flow and unpredictable waits.
 If it weren't for the third flaw, that the attraction is poorly ventilated (as hot and sticky as an Everglades swamp), there's no telling when anyone would leave.

-A mom from Tolland, Connecticut, however, found the playground exasperating:
+A Tolland, Connecticut, mom found the playground exasperating:

 If you visit during warmer months and want your children to experience the playground, get them in and out before 11 a.m.
 By late morning, this attraction is way too hot and crowded for anyone to enjoy.
 Access the playground via the Streets of America or Pixar Place.

-Opens an hour later than the rest of the park; kids must be at least 4 years old to play.
+Opens an hour later than the rest of the park; kids must be 10 or younger to play

 - Honey, I Shrunk the Kids Movie Set Adventure (StudiosCentral.com)